suparpat/ruamgun/README.md

 ## How it works
-The program will fetch and store data from Facebook Pages that has been added to db/pages (using the addPages script) every set interval.
+The program will fetch and store posts from Facebook Pages that has been added to db/pages (using the addPages script) every set interval.
+Duplicate posts will not be inserted.
 The UI is under construction.

 ## Running
 `npm install`